 Look for neighbors who know and trust you enough to let their children come over to your home for after-school tutoring.
 They could also serve as references and recommend you to other parents you may not know yet.
 Or, if this isn't possible, you could also try online tutoring from home.
 Some Web site services, such as Tutor.com, connect you with students virtually and provide online tools to aid in demonstrations.

-For lots more information on job opportunities, see the links on the next page.
+For lots more information on job opportunities, see the links below.

 - Alpine Access.
 "Employee Qualifications."
 Alpine Access.
 (May 17, 2011) http://www.alpineaccess.com/en/apply/qualifications/